lorin/TaskLights/Report.md

 **Plans for the future:** <br/>
      We will add more features, develop a [stand-alone blink1 npm module](https://github.com/alt-code/Blink/issues/37) and more.
 Please create a new issue for any idea that you this is useful to have.

-At the end I want to thank [Dr. Chris Parnin](http://www.chrisparnin.me/) for guiding me through this research project.

 <br/>
 [Samim Mirhosseini](ssmirr.github.io), [Dr. Chris Parnin](http://www.chrisparnin.me/)<br/>